AitijhyaModak/chat-app/README.md

-# AM ChatApp
+# ChatApp

+## Welcome to the ChatApp! 🚀

+### NOTE: PULL REQUESTS ONLY FROM THE STUDENTS OF IIEST, SHIBPUR WILL BE ACCEPTED, IF YOU ARE NOT A STUDENT OF IIESTS, KINDLY IGNORE THIS REPOSITORY

-A real-time chat application where users can create accounts, sign in, create rooms, and chat with others.
-The app is implemented using **PusherJs** for real-time communication, and **Next.js** for building a server-side rendered application.
+This is a real-time chat application where users can create accounts, sign in, create rooms, and chat with others.
+The app leverages cutting-edge technologies like PusherJS for real-time communication and Next.js for server-side rendering.

 **Live Preview:**
 [https://am-chatapp.netlify.app](https://am-chatapp.netlify.app)

 ## 🚀 Features